chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 sensible commit messages is a good idea, it is more important to have a good merge message once the pull request is going in.
 Likewise, it is OK to have many small commits that reflect the history of development rather than commits for the feature.
-See `Development commands`_ for how to perform some common operations during development.
+Review git `Development commands`_ for how to perform some common operations during development.

 As you work, you will want to periodically bring in changes from the main Chapel project to your feature branch (described in `Development commands`_), to avoid code drift.

+Development commands: git.rst#development-commands

 .. _Add new tests: